online-course-hub/cs-bootcamp/README.md

 #### Data Science
 - [x] [UCB - Data 8: Foundations of Data Science](http://data8.org/fa22/) [(Github)](https://github.com/orgs/data-8/repositories)
+    Foundations of Data Science combines three perspectives: inferential thinking, computational thinking, and real-world relevance.
+Given data arising from some real-world phenomenon, how does one analyze that data so as to understand that phenomenon?
+The course teaches critical concepts and skills in computer programming and statistical inference, in conjunction with hands-on analysis of real-world datasets, including economic data, document collections, geographical data, and social networks.
+It also delves into social issues surrounding data analysis such as privacy and study design.

 - [ ] [UCB - Data 100: Principles and Techniques of Data Science](https://ds100.org/sp22/) [(Github)](https://github.com/orgs/DS-100/repositories)

 #### Data Engineering